It is a type of cancer that begins in the large intestine. It typically affects older adults.

 Overall, persons with colon cancer have a 5-year survival rate of 63%, and the survival rate is 91% if the cancer is detected early.
 The 5-year survival rate for cancer spread to nearby tissues or organs is 72%.

 Primary Prevention of Colon Cancer

 Changes in diet may help prevent colorectal cancer.
-Diets low in animal fats and rich in fruits vegetables, and recommended whole grains to minimize the risk of chronic diseases including heart disease and diabetes.
+Diets are low in animal fats and rich in fruits, vegetables, and recommended whole grains to minimize the risk of chronic diseases including heart disease and diabetes.

 Some supplements and medicines may help prevent colon cancer.
 For example, according to the US Preventive Services Task Force, taking low-dose aspirin may help prevent cardiovascular disease and colorectal cancer in certain individuals.

 According to certain studies, increasing physical activity, limiting alcohol use, and avoiding tobacco may help lower the risk of colon cancer.